DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2023/09/22
 ### Spooky Character Design competition announcement!
-Please see discord announcement for more details :)
+Please see the discord announcement for more details :)
+Please note that the Halloween update is still WIP, this is just competition event
 ```
 Hello everyone!
 I am announcing the Spooky Character Design competition!